72 Notable alumni of

 -

-Yusuke Nakamura is a Japanese prominent geneticist and cancer researcher best known for developing Genome-Wide Association Study (GWAS).
+Yusuke Nakamura is a Japanese geneticist and cancer researcher best known for developing Genome-Wide Association Study (GWAS).
 He is one of the world's pioneers in applying genetic variations (Variable Number Tandem Repeat (VNTR) and Single Nucleotide Polymorphism (SNP) markers) and whole genome sequencing, leading the research field of personalized medicine.

 -